-Protecting public cloud and edge data with confidential computing
+Protecting data on public clouds and edges with confidential computing

 New battleground: Data in use

-Supporters say confidential computing helps keep data useful without sacrificing privacy.
+Supporters say confidential computing helps keep data useful without sacrificing privacy and regulatory compliance.

 Consider genomics, where researchers must process genome databases of well over 1TB.
 That data likely arrives encrypted, containing DNA information and the patient’s personal data.
 If the analytics application runs in a secure enclave, data can be decrypted safely.
 Personal metadata remains unviewable, even as needed data is processed.